frontdeveloperchallenge/patient-data/README.md

 ## Notes from developer
   - Since this app has no means to persist data, we’re storing the information in local storage as of now.
   - Considering the small application size, no state management was needed.
-Hence, no tools such as Redux/Redux toolkit were used
+Hence, no tools such as Redux/Redux toolkit were used.